shashyajoshi/code-samples/README.md

 # Code-samples for using gcloud and Python Client Library for Google Compute Engine

-Here are some examples of using gcloud with shell scripts and python scripts and also using the Python Client Library APIs to perform some basic automation.
-The objective of this is to provide an overview of how to get started using gcloud and Python Client Library and solve some everyday automation requirements.
+This repository contains some examples of using gcloud with shell scripts and python scripts and also using the Python Client Library APIs to perform some basic automation.

 Refer to https://medium.com/google-cloud/using-gcloud-to-get-google-cloud-platform-data-you-need-c4985b416278 for more details

-## Disclaimer and other important comments

-* Completeness - The scripts here are provided to serve as an example of using gcloud and the Python Client Library.
-They are in no way complete solutions in themselves.
-* Coding best practices - In real-world deployment you should think about coding best practices, such as, error checking/handling, functionality to check and wait for actions to complete, log/print meaningful messages and so on

 ## Prerequisites

-This works while using the Google cloud shell.
-I haven't tested it using the SDK on the personal computer but it should work.
+The scripts work when tested using the Google cloud shell.
+This is not tested with SDK on the personal computer, but it should work.
 Check https://cloud.google.com/sdk/install if you want to try it out.

 ## Few points about the environment/setup used in the examples